Admission into the Federal Bar for the U.S. District Court, District of Oregon (the Court) is described by Local Rule 83.

 - Electronically file the Application in the case number displayed in the "Notification of New CM/ECF Account."
 During filing, you will be prompted to pay the admissions fee via Pay.gov.
 Note: applicants applying for admission to the Bankruptcy Pro Bono Program are required to submit an Order Granting Request for Waiver and Reimbursement of Attorney Admission Fee, signed by a U.S. Bankruptcy Court judge, as an attachment to the General Admissions Application.
 Contact the District of Oregon Bankruptcy Court or Legal Aid Services of Oregon for more information.

 - After your Application is verified and processed, an NEF "Notice of Admissions Ceremony" will be sent to applicants for general admission and Bankruptcy Pro Bono Panel admission.
 This notice will include the date and time for your admissions ceremony or information on the procedure for taking the Oath of Admission in absentia.
+If attendance at an in-person admissions ceremony would present a hardship, information about requesting a good cause exception to the in-person admission ceremony may be obtained from the Attorney Admissions clerk using the form to the right.
+Out-of-state applicants may use the same procedure if completion of the oath in absentia at a federal courthouse outside the district would present a hardship.
 Government attorneys will receive notice that their CM/ECF account has been activated.
 (Government attorneys are not required to take the Oath of Admission.)

-- Take the Oath of Admission at the scheduled admissions ceremony or, if you requested to take the oath in absentia, take the oath in another district.
+- Take the Oath of Admission at the scheduled admissions ceremony or, file the completed oath of admission if an exception to the in-person ceremony was granted, or take the oath in another district if in absentia admission was requested.
 Note: only out-of-state applicants may take the Oath of Admission In Absentia.

 - After the admissions clerk receives verification that the oath has been administered, an NEF notifying you of your admission to the bar will be sent to your e-mail account.